dougeby/IntuneDocs/intune/early-edition.md

 Applies to: Android work profile devices on Android OS v6.0 and newer

-### New Windows Defender Credential Guard settings added to endpoint protection settings <!--1102252 --><!--from 1802-->
+### New Windows Defender Credential Guard settings added to endpoint protection settings <!--1102252 --><!--from 1802 and 1804-->

-New [Windows Defender Credential Guard](https://docs.microsoft.com/windows/access-protection/credential-guard/credential-guard) settings will be added to **Device configuration** > **Profiles** > **Endpoint protection**.
-The following settings will be added:
+With this update, [Windows Defender Credential Guard](https://docs.microsoft.com/windows/access-protection/credential-guard/credential-guard] (**Device configuration** > **Profiles** > **Endpoint protection**) includes the following settings:

-- Platform Security Level: specify whether Platform Security Level is enabled at the next reboot.
-Virtualization-based security requires Secure Boot.
-Virtualization-based security can optionally be enabled with the use of direct memory access (DMA) protections.
-DMA protections require hardware support and will only be enabled on correctly configured devices.
-- Virtualization Based Security: specify whether virtualization-based security is enabled at the next reboot.
-- Windows Defender Credential Guard: turn on Credential Guard with virtualization-based security to help protect credentials at the next reboot when Platform Security Level with Secure Boot and Virtualization Based Security are both enabled.
-Options available include **Disabled**, **Enabled with UEFI lock**, **Enabled without lock**, and **Not configured**.
+- **Windows Defender Credential Guard**: Turns on Credential Guard with virtualization-based security.
+Enabling this feature helps protect credentials at the next reboot when **Platform Security Level with Secure Boot** and **Virtualization Based Security** are both enabled.
+Options include:
-  - The "Disabled" option turns off Credential Guard remotely if it was previously turned on with the "Enabled without lock" option.
+  - **Disabled**: If Credential Guard was previously turned on with the **Enabled without lock**" option​, then it turns off Credential Guard remotely.

-  - The "Enabled with UEFI lock" option ensures that Credential Guard cannot be disabled with registry key or by using Group Policy.
-To disable Credential Guard after using this setting, you must set the Group Policy to "Disabled" and remove the security functionality from each computer, with a physically present user, in order to clear configuration persisted in UEFI.
-As long as the UEFI configuration persists Credential Guard is enabled.
+  - **Enabled with UEFI lock**: Ensures that Credential Guard cannot be disabled using a registry key or using Group Policy.
+To disable Credential Guard after using this setting, you must set the Group Policy to "Disabled".
+Then, remove the security functionality from each computer, with a physically present user.
+These steps clear the configuration persisted in UEFI.
+As long as the UEFI configuration persists, Credential Guard is enabled.​

-  - The "Enabled without lock" option allows Credential Guard to be disabled remotely by using Group Policy.
+  - **Enabled without lock**: Allows Credential Guard to be disabled remotely using Group Policy.
 The devices that use this setting must be running at least Windows 10 (Version 1511).

-  - The "Not Configured" option leaves the policy setting undefined.
-Group Policy does not write the policy setting to the registry, and so it has no impact on computers or users.
-If there is a current setting in the registry it will not be modified.
+The following dependent technologies are automatically enabled when configuring Credential Guard:

+  - **Enable Virtualization-based Security (VBS)**: Turns on virtualization-based security (VBS) at next reboot.
+Virtualization-based security uses the Windows Hypervisor to provide support for security services, and requires Secure Boot.
+  - **Secure Boot with Direct Memory Access (DMA)**: Turns on VBS with Secure Boot and direct memory access.
+DMA protections require hardware support, and is only enabled on properly configured devices.

 ### Passcode support for MAM PIN on Android<!-- 1438086 -->